How to Ask for and Accept Help During Cancer

 You can also explore Cancer Care Map, an easy-to-use online directory that shows local cancer support services near you - whether you’re looking for practical help (like managing daily tasks or pet care while you're in hospital), emotional support, or health and wellbeing services.

-Accepting help can feel unfamiliar or uncomfortable — especially if taking care of things yourself is what you're used to.
+Accepting help can feel unfamiliar or uncomfortable, especially if taking care of things yourself is what you're used to.
 It is not a sign of weakness.
 In fact, many people tell me it’s one of the most important things they did to feel more supported and less alone.
+Accepting help isn’t about giving up independence - it’s about letting others walk alongside you.

 Whether you're asking for something simple or exploring support in your community, every small step can ease the load - and create space to focus on what matters most to you.